When should I contact OIS?

 To request J-1 status on behalf of a new or current foreign scholar, your department must submit an electronic request (e-form) through Atlas.
 We request that you submit the e-form at least three months before the scholar’s start date to allow for OIS processing, mailing, obtaining a visa, and making flight and living arrangements.

 Likewise, your department must submit an Atlas e-form to request H-1B status for a new or current international employee.
-We ask that you submit the e-form as far in advance as possible of the employee’s start date.
+We ask that you submit the e-form at least two months before the employee’s start date.

 How long will my visitor be at IU?